venkataravuri/autonomous-driving-adas/docs/lidar.md

 ## LiDAR Object Detection Algorithms

+Traditional CNNs cannot be applied to Point Clouds.
+Images have a fixed width and height, it's a rectangular matrix where every pixel lies between 0 and 255, nearby pixels belong to the same object, and it's all flat 2D.
+Point clouds are 3D structure has no order, no color, and no continuity between the points.

+PointNet/PointNet++ is used to extract features, later these features used in 3D Object Detectors.

 - MOSAIK Suite from MicroVision – Comprehensive and professional object detection software, including lane detection and free space detection.
 Sign recognition is slated to release in MOSAIK 2.0 in Sept.
 2023.
 MicroVision Tools Login
 - PointNet: A deep learning architecture designed for processing point cloud data directly.
 PointNet
 - PointNet++: An extension of PointNet that handles large-scale point cloud data more effectively.
 PointNet++
 - VoteNet: A model for 3D object detection in point clouds, which can be applied to LiDAR data.
-VoteNe

 ## Hardware

 - [OUSTER](https://ouster.com/) formerly Velodyne

 ##